The library is open. Read the FAQs

 Membership at the State Library of Western Australia is free for all residents of Western Australia.
 As a member you can borrow books and other items from our collection and access a range of eBooks and other electronic resources, many that you can use at home.

-If you are not a Western Australian resident, you can still become a member to use our computers and access a selection of electronic resources in the State Library.
+If you are not a Western Australian resident, you can still become a member to use our computers and access a selection of electronic resources whilst in the State Library on State Library computers.

 How to Join